Stranded with My Class:

 Realizing he was supposed to say something to motivate his son into going, his dad pulled off his gear too and pulled both Danny and his mom into a bone-crushing hug.

 "Your mother's right, Danny my boy, this will be really good for you!"
 Jack said with a silly grin on his face.
 "Also, this trip was issued by the fantastic GIW Ghost Hunters, so that's another reason for wanting to go!"

-He and his parents argued for what seemed like hours before they finally said "end of the discussion."
-He was given no second options and sent to his room to pack.
+He and his parents argued for what seemed like hours before they finally said, "end of the discussion."
+He was given no second option and sent to his room to pack.

-First he was attacked by a new ghost and then he get sent away by another one?
+First, he was attacked by a new ghost and then he gets sent away by another one that overshadows GIW agents?
 How was Amity Park going to survive while they were gone?
 Valerie was in their class too so that only left his parents to defend the entire town.
 Why would some ghost overshadow the GIW to send his class to Florida?
 Who was the ghost that attacked him earlier?
 How were we going to survive walking headfirst into a diabolical trap?

 As he angrily shoveled clothing into his suitcase, only one thought occupied his mind: Murphy's Law, you suck.

 A/N: As a warning, I wrote this when I was 12.
 I've edited this story a lot, but please understand that I started this in middle school so my earlier chapters leave a lot to be desired.

 An OC, trust me you aren't missing a part of the show or forgetting a character, but he's important and fits into canon storylines (if I tweak things a bit).

 They're in senior year and Danny is seventeen.
 All canon events have already occurred (Phantom Planet is OOC so it will be ignored), and the newest inclusion is just that the rest of the world finally believes Amity Park and knows about ghosts.
 Ghosts have spread worldwide, using the Fenton portal or natural ones.
 All will be explained in the next chapter.Headcannons?